A Holistic Approach to Sleep Apnea: How Functional Medicine and Acupuncture Can Help You Breathe Easier

 Support nervous system regulation and stress resilience

-Improve sleep quality and treatment tolerance
+Improve sleep quality and tolerance of airway therapies

 Enhance overall physiological regulation that influences breathing during sleep